Brake pad: Testing of materials

+Health and environmental impact

+Brake pads are a major contributor to non-exhaust traffic emissions, producing airborne particulate matter through frictional wear.
+Brake wear particles consist of metallic flakes, carbonaceous material, and various friction additives, and they can represent up to 55 percent of total non-exhaust PM_{2.5} and PM_{10} emissions in urban environments.
+These emissions persist even as tailpipe pollutants decline due to the adoption of cleaner engines and electrification.

+Studies show that brake wear particles include iron, copper, antimony, barium, and various oxides, depending on friction material composition.
+Many of these metals exhibit oxidative and inflammatory biological activity.
+Laboratory studies have demonstrated that brake dust can trigger macrophage inflammatory responses comparable to diesel exhaust particulates, suggesting potential cardiovascular and respiratory impacts.

+Environmental concerns have led to regulatory action.
+The U.S. states of Washington and California enacted the "Better Brakes" regulations, restricting copper, lead, mercury, cadmium, and hexavalent chromium in brake friction materials.
+Copper content is required to fall below 5% by weight by 2021 and 0.5% by 2025.
+Research programs such as the EU LIFE+ Rebrake project are developing friction materials with reduced environmental toxicity while maintaining performance standards.

 Cataloguing

 There are different systems for the cataloguing of brake pads.
 The most frequently used system in Europe is the WVA numbering system.

 The cataloguing system used in North America, and recognized around the world, is the standardized part numbering system for brakes and clutch facings issued by the Friction Materials Standards Institute (FMSI).
 FMSI's mission is to, "Maintain and enhance this standardized part numbering system for all on highway vehicles in use in North America."

 Cartridge brake pad

 A type of brake pad used on rim brakes.